Vaughan Cox: Return to India

 Returning to India in 1902, he spent five years in command of his regiment, the 69th Punjabis, as a temporary lieutenant-colonel.
 He was promoted substantive lieutenant-colonel in 1904 and brevet colonel in 1907.
 He was promoted substantive colonel and became Assistant Quartermaster-General for Mobilisation later in 1907.
 Nine months later he was appointed Deputy Quartermaster-General for India, in which post he served for three years.

 In 1911 he was appointed military member of the Coronation Durbar Committee with the temporary rank of brigadier-general, for which he was appointed Companion of the Order of the Star of India (CSI) later that year.
 In January 1912 he succeeded Brigadier-General Charles Melliss as a brigadier-general, general staff (BGGS).

 Commander at Rawalpindi

 Cox's next post was as commander of the 4th Infantry Brigade at Rawalpindi.
 He was appointed Companion of the Order of the Bath (CB) in the 1912 Birthday Honours.
 He then took command of the 2nd (Nowshera) Infantry Brigade.

-When the First World War broke out, he was given command of the 29th Indian Brigade in Egypt, Arabia and Gallipoli, where he was wounded.
+When the First World War broke out, he was promoted on 17 February 1915 to major-general and given command of the 29th Indian Brigade, which he led in Egypt, Arabia and during the Gallipoli campaign, where he was wounded.
 He was appointed Knight Commander of the Order of St Michael and St George (KCMG) in October 1915 for distinguished services in the field.
 In 1916, he was appointed Colonel of his old regiment, the 69th Punjabis.